doug-leith/android-protobuf-decoding/README.md

 mitmdump --flow-detail 0 -s addon.py -nr example_messaging.mitm | more

 The output should match that in file example_messaging.txt.
-This contains telemetry sent by the Google Messages app via the Clearcut logger log source ANDROID_MESSAGING.
+This contains telemetry sent by the Google Messages app via the Clearcut logger log sourcea ANDROID_MESSAGING and CARRIER_SERVICES.

 ## Google/Firebase Analytics